flyaruu/kalah/README.md

 This should show some of my coding capabilities.

-For the core I've spent about 5 hours.
+For the core I've spent about 6 hours.
+About a day more on Quarkus native, GCP and FireStore.

 Test coverage isn't 100% but decent.

-I'll spend some more time adding some goodies.

 It uses Maven.
 I'm more into gradle recently but it was a good opportunity to dust off my maven skills.

+## Requires
+Java 11

+## Usage
 Very basic:
 Testing: